 In late 2019 or early 2020 an outbreak of COVID-19 was first identified in China and subsequently spread around the world.
 On March 11, 2020 the World Health Organization declared the COVID-19 outbreak a global pandemic.
 The outbreak caused the Chinese government to implement powerful measures to control the virus, such as requiring businesses to close throughout various areas of China and restricting public gatherings and certain travel within the country.
 We have significant business in China and in 2021 generated approximately 78% of our revenue in Hong Kong, substantially all of which was derived from the sale of products to members in China.
 The Chinese government continues to adjust the restrictive measures that it imposes to control COVID-19 based on then-current local circumstances, as have the governments of the other countries in which we operate.
 The scope and impact of the pandemic and related control measures are uncertain, but we have taken steps to adapt some of our marketing programs, such as relying on certain product promotions and webcast training, to overcome the physical restrictions imposed in response to the pandemic.
 We have also canceled or rescheduled a number of in-person member events over the course of the pandemic.
-The severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.
-Regardless, these disruptions have materially negatively impacted our financial results throughout 2020, 2021 and the first three months of 2022, and we expect that our financial results for the near-term may be adversely affected.
-Of particular note, the spread of the Omicron variant in Hong Kong and China, along with the imposition of strong government control measures, significantly disrupted our operations and negatively affected our results of operations in the first quarter of 2022.
-During the quarter, our third-party logistics providers experienced substantial difficulties importing and distributing our products in China, as the Chinese government responded to the Omicron outbreak with mass quarantines, strict lockdowns and border controls.
-According to Gavekal Dragonomics, a research firm, 87 of China's 100 largest cities had imposed some form of restriction on movement as of April 11, 2022.
-These restrictions have severely impacted our ability to interact with our members, and the first quarter of 2022 marked the third consecutive quarter that we have been unable to sponsor any in-person member events in China, Macau or Hong Kong.
-Restrictions on mobility in China are also negatively impacting the ability of our members to interact with each other and their customers.
-Although we addressed substantial restrictions on our business in China in 2020 and 2021, these recent restrictions have proven especially challenging, which we believe has negatively affected our net sales and operations.
-We will continue to assess the financial and operational impact of the COVID-19 pandemic, including the impact on the operations of our third-party providers.
+The ultimate severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.

+The business disruptions wrought by the COVID-19 pandemic have materially negatively impacted our financial results throughout 2020, 2021, and the first six months of 2022, and we expect that our financial results for the near-term may be adversely affected.
+Of particular note, the spread of the Omicron variant in Hong Kong and China, along with the imposition of strong government control measures, significantly disrupted our operations and negatively affected our results of operations in the first half of 2022.
+During the first half of the year, our third-party logistics providers experienced substantial difficulties importing and distributing our products in China.
+However, by early June 2022 the Chinese government began relaxing some of its more stringent policies and we found that the difficulties encountered by our third-party logistics providers were largely resolved by the end of the month.
+This improved state of affairs nevertheless remains fragile, as many restrictions continue in effect and the potential for more disruptive measures remains.
+The restrictions imposed to control the spread of COVID-19 have also severely impacted our ability to interact with our members, and the second quarter of 2022 marked the fourth consecutive quarter that we have been unable to sponsor any in-person member events in China, Macau or Hong Kong.
+In addition, restrictions on mobility in China are negatively impacting the ability of our members to interact with each other and their customers.
+We will continue to assess the financial and operational impact of the COVID-19 pandemic, including its impact on the operations of our third-party providers.
 See "Item 1A.
-Risk Factors -Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war..." in our most recent Annual Report on Form 10-K.
+Risk Factors - Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war..." in our most recent Annual Report on Form 10-K.